St. Louis Hail Damage Roof Repair

 Challenge: Homeowner had been told by door-knocking contractors that damage was "severe" when much of it was cosmetic.

-Solution: Honest inspection identified genuine hail damage warranting a claim, but clearly separated cosmetic from functional damage.
-Homeowner got a fair claim scope without exaggeration.
+Solution: Honest inspection identified genuine hail damage worth discussing with the carrier, while clearly separating cosmetic from functional damage.
+Homeowner received clear roof documentation without exaggeration.

 Kirkwood